mosabami/enterprise-scale-aks-levelup/steps/deployment/Deploy-workload.md

    kubectl get ingress -w
    ```

-   with the IP address you should now be able to view the web page.
+   With the IP address you should now be able to view the web page.
 Note that the web page wont work properly because the server isnt running yet.
 We will deploy the server next

 4. Create a new file for the secret provider class that will be used to pull the postgres database password from keyvault for the server